Brighton & Hove Albion 3-0 Derby County

 The Seagulls remain second in the table with an inferior goal difference to Newcastle, but now have a nine-point buffer to Huddersfield in third - albeit the Terriers have two games in hand.

-Of their nine matches left, eight are against sides in the bottom half of the table as they look to return to the top flight for the first time since 1982-83.
+Of their nine matches left, seven are against sides in the bottom half of the table as they look to return to the top flight for the first time since 1982-83.

 - Relive Brighton's comfortable victory over Derby